PunGy/pungy.me/src/pages/articles/variance.md

 ## Bivariance

 The opposite of `invariance`.
-I don't think I need to widely describe it if you got the point of the previous types.
-But for decency: **Bivariance** represents **full** interchangeablity.
+I don't think I need to broadly describe it if you got the point of the previous types.
+So in short words: **Bivariance** represents **full** interchangeablity.

 In TypeScript, the `bivariance` is not so widespread, but you still can find it.
 For example, we figured out that function parameters are `contravariant`.
 But with some exceptions: